Cheapest and Most Expensive Times To Visit Orlando, FL

 Spring Break (March to April)

-- Theme parks remain near full capacity.
+- Theme parks operate near full capacity.

 Thanksgiving Week (Late November)

-- Resorts and hotels raise rates.
+- Resorts and hotels raise rates for the holiday week.

 Mid-January to Mid-February (Post-Holiday Lull)